couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-web-console.markdown

  * Basic information about the size and configuration of your Couchbase cluster.
    This information will be used to help us prioritize our development efforts.

-You can enable/disable software update notifications
+You can enable/disable software updaate notifications

 The process occurs within the browser accessing the web console, not within the server itself, and no further configuration or internet access is required on